Stock Analysis on Net

 2 Click competitor name to see calculations.

-The data reveals several trends in the financial metrics related to cost of sales, accounts payable, and payables turnover over the examined periods.
+The analysis of the presented financial data reveals several notable trends in the company’s cost of sales, accounts payable, and payables turnover ratios over the observed periods.

 Cost of Sales